reshama/git-intro-workshop2/git_2_create_repo_update.md

 ##Step 2:  Let's add a couple of files
 - Add a Markdown file:  `holiday.md`
   - add a line with an emoji
-  - I added:  _Looking forward to Thanksgiving :turkey: !_
+  - I added:  _Looking forward to winter :snowflake: !_
 - Add a Python file:  `hello.py`
   - add a line, the ubiquitous:  _Hello World!_